d3/d3/tutorial/protovis.markdown

     .text(String);
 {% endhighlight %}

-If the data changed, Protovis would automatically re-evaluate the text property, and add or remove labels as necessary, on re-render.
+If the data changed, Protovis would automatically re-evaluate all properties, and add or remove labels as necessary, on re-render.
 D3, in contrast, requires more explicit instruction.
 However, by specifying transformations explicitly, you can control which elements are added or removed, and what happens to them: